Proposals to get powers back from provinces to collect GST, tax agri income

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The government has also decided to place the Medium Term Tax Policy Framework (MTTPF) for three years.
+The government has also decided to place Medium Term Tax Policy Framework (MTTPF) for three years.

 The medium term strategy paper envisaged by the government and exclusively available with The News disclosed on Sunday that for tackling fragmentation of taxes, the Ministry of Finance had proposed a high-powered Tax Commission that would define parameters for a tax system, which is well-integrated across levels of government.